 Croatia Food and Drink

-• Pršut i paški sir (air-dried ham similar to Italian prosciutto and sheep's cheese from the island of Pag) platters are served as an appetiser.
+Pršut i paški sir: Air-dried ham similar to Italian prosciutto and sheep's cheese from the island of Pag.

-• Crni riýot (black risotto) is made from cuttlefish cooked in its own ink.
+Crni riýot: Black risotto made from cuttlefish, cooked in its own ink.

-5% - 10% is sufficient (and is expected in the more upmarket restaurants), otherwise just round up the bill by a few kuna.
+5% to 10% is sufficient (and is expected in the more upmarket restaurants), otherwise just round up the bill.